Sistema de blogs Diarium

 In this same line, this central engine in the transition may be relevant for ultra-high energy cosmic rays, since newly formed lumps of quark matter particles have a peculiar Z/A (charge-to-mass ratio) being less easily deflected or stopped by the interstelar medium.
 In addition, large energies of about 1048-54 erg could be released in the neutron star to the (hybrid) quark star transition.
 Relativistic ejection of matter may lead to the gamma ray burst emission, detectable as a short burst by Fermi-LAT or Swift, for example.

-to study compact stars in a variety of ways ranging from computational simulations, observation and theoretical nuclear astrophysical models.
-We organized an international workshop, the II Iberian Nuclear Astrophysics meeting in September 2011 on these subjects.
-You can take a look at the proceedings at http://iopscience.iop.org/1742-6596/342/1
+I am a member of the present european e-COST Action network Cosmic Wispers on Axion physics.
+Previous networks include PHAROS and ESF networks COMPSTAR and newCompstar to study compact stars in a variety of ways ranging from computational simulations, observation and theoretical nuclear astrophysical models.
+In particular we are proud organizers of the international workshop, the II Iberian Nuclear Astrophysics meeting in September 2011 on these subjects.
+You can take a look at the proceedings published at http://iopscience.iop.org/1742-6596/342/1

 Another project that I am interested on is an analysis of the dynamical simulation of the crust of neutron stars and pasta phases.
 This type of matter can happen in the exterior shells of Neutron Stars formed in the aftermath of a Supernova core collapse event.